velascoluis/rnn-sonic-pi-dev/README.md

 [ML loop](https://soundcloud.com/luis-velasco-11/machine-learnig-created-loop)

-Yes, I have also think this is the blockbuster for this summer! :)
+Yes, I have also think this is the next hit of this summer! :)